 - The ubiquitous ‘butler’s kitchen’.
 We have no butler, and this trend will go down as very 2016

 - The media room..so, 2006.
 And everyone seems to watch on-demand in our house, I don’t have enough time for the great shows on the ABC and SBS as it is!

 - Chrome anything.
-We’ve gone for stainless steel fixtures in the bathroom and door handles, for longevity.
+We’ve gone for stainless steel fixtures in the bathroom and door handles, for longevity and minimalism.

 The rain in February had delayed our pool builder by 6 weeks, so we would not see the pool filled until the weather had stabilised and the pool trades could catch up on all their jobs. 😦